bhushan00/linuxcnc-plasmac/configs/by_machine/plasmac/README.md

 **F#<_hal[plasmac.cut-feed-rate]>**
 This reads the feed rate from the cut parameters on the Run tab and sets the value the component needs for THC calculations.
 If you don't want to do it this way then use a standard **Fnnn** to set the feed rate but you will need to set the Cut Feed Rate in the run to zero and plasmac will use **motion.requested−vel** for calculations.
+If you use **Fnnn** and leave Cut Feed Rate then plasmac uses Cut Feed Rate for THC so if **Fnnn** is less than Cut Feed Rate then THC will be in corner locked mode.

 Cut height can be adjusted on the fly by adding an offset to the **plasmac.height-override** input pin.
 This offset either positive or negative is added to the THC voltage target to lower or raise the torch.